 Curated by Ashley Hopkins-Benton, Senior Historian/Curator of Social History at the New York State Museum, the inspiration for this exhibition came in part from a conversation with her uncle, Bruce Hopkins.
 Bruce has been exploring aging and end of life through sketches of decaying leaves, as well as using writing to stave off the effects of Alzheimer’s.
 The leaf studies resonated with her in particular—Ashley had worked on a project juxtaposing the rough, organic forms of decaying natural materials with the cold clinical lines of pharmaceuticals while processing her father’s cancer diagnosis.
 Bruce, currently a resident of Sioux City, Iowa, grew up in the Catskills, and is the brother of the late Barry Hopkins (a long-time GCCA board member).
 His writing was previously featured in the 2010 GCCA exhibition A Sense of Place.

-The exhibition will highlight the works of Maureen Bagshaw, Shelley Davis, Ashley Garrett, Heide Hatry, Bruce Hopkins, Connie Frisbee Houde, Philip Howie, Ellen Levinson, Claudia McNulty, Ricardo Mulero, Kevin Nordstrom, Linda Psomas, Elaine Scull, Meryl Shapiro, Susan Togut, Sheila Trautman, Claudia Waruch and Brian Wood.
+The exhibition will highlight the works of Maureen Bagshaw, Shelley Davis, Ashley Garrett, Bruce Hopkins, Connie Frisbee Houde, Philip Howie, Ellen Levinson, Claudia McNulty, Ricardo Mulero, Kevin Nordstrom, Linda Psomas, Elaine Scull, Meryl Shapiro, Sheila Trautman, Claudia Waruch and Brian Wood.
+Ashley Hopkins-Benton included two of her works as well.
 These poignant works of art include paintings, drawings, sculptures, journals, poetry and reproduced images.
 For many of the artists in the show, art is a way to cope and better understand their own conditions and that of a loved one.

 “Using artwork to understand the experience of illness and loss may be viewed as Outsider Art or not qualified for a museum setting,” states Marline A. Martin, Executive Director, Greene County Council on the Arts.
 “However, there are several notable artists who struggled with a variety of disorders and illnesses including Goya, van Gogh, Kahlo, O’Keefe, Basquiat, and Rothko, among others.
 The works that they created during their time of trauma served as the core process of healing through art and the releasing of their creative spirits.
 We hope that the show will inspire more people to explore the link between art and the mind”